Who Am I?

 Everybody seemed to really enjoy the drill.

-Even doing it for just a little while, it helped bring to light and improve a bunch of different aspects, like:
+Even doing it for just a little while, helped bring to light and improve a bunch of different aspects, like:

 - Reflexes and Fluidity